serokell/nixcon2020-talk/talk.md

 be checks and not packages (pretty obvious, huh?).
 Here, we map over `nixpkgs.legacyPackages` again and actually use platform's name to take the `hello` package from this flake for the correct platform.

+In this example, I will add this test inline, but you obviously should use a more proper test suite and just call it here.
 :::

 ##